 After a few minutes (when the consumer cache is refreshed), reload the page and you should see a start up screen similar to the figure below showing one suite called sampleSuite (our default sample configuration), a resource group called defaultGrid, a resource group called localSite, and one resource called localResource which is a nickname for the machine you installed an Inca reporter manager on.

 Select sampleSuite and defaultGrid and press the Submit button.
 You should see a page similar to the figure below with the reporter series scheduled to execute on localhost.
 The reporters test a small set of compiler, grid services, math library and scientific visualization packages.
-Each reporters may perform a software package version query (e.g., gcc) and/or unit test (e.g., java -- unit test name is java_hello_world).
+Each reporter may perform a software package version query (e.g., gcc) and/or unit test (e.g., java -- unit test name is java_hello_world).
 Almost all boxes should be empty indicating that the reports have not yet been received.

 Refresh the page after a few minutes and you should begin to see more boxes filled in until it looks like the below figure.
 If you do not see a results filled in, check the .log files in $INCA_DIST/var for ERROR or Exception.
 See Section 13.1 for more information about logging.
-Note that the "openssh_to_localhost" box will remain blank until myproxy is configured according to Section 5.6 because the reporter uses the Inca::Reporter::GridProxy module.

 Click on any red/green box to see the details of how the result was collected.
-The below figure shows the details of the cluster.compiler.any.unit reporter that compiles and executes a small hello world java program.
+The figure below shows the details of the cluster.compiler.any.unit reporter that compiles and executes a small hello world java program.

 View the Inca sample default configuration using the Inca GUI tool, incat (Inca Administration Tool).
 You can use incat to make changes to the default configuration (e.g., add a new resource to defaultGrid or add new tests to sampleSuite).
 See Section 5 for more information about using incat.